 Courts of Law and Unforeseen Contingencies

 We study a contracting model with unforeseen contingencies in which the court is an active player.
-Ex-ante, the contracting parties cannot include the risky unforeseen contingencies in the contract they draw up.
-Ex-post the court observes whether an unforeseen contingency occurred, and decides whether to void or uphold the contract.
-If the contract is voided by the court, the parties can renegotiate a new agreement ex-post.
-There are two effects of a court that voids more contracts.
-The parties' incentives to undertake relationship-specific investment are reduced, while the parties enjoy greater insurance againt the unforeseen contingencies which the ex-ante contract cannot take into account.
-In this context, we are able to characterise fully the optimal decision rule for the court.
-The behaviour of the optimal court is determined by the trade-off between the need for incentives and the gains from insurance that voiding in some circumstances offers to the agents.
+Ex ante, the contracting parties cannot include the risky unforeseen contingencies in the contract they draw up.
+Ex post, the court observes whether an unforeseen contingency occurred and decides whether to void or uphold the contract.
+If the contract is voided by the court, the parties can renegotiate a new agreement ex post.
+There are two effects of a court that voids contracts.
+The parties' incentives to undertake relationship-specific investment are reduced, and the parties enjoy greater insurance against the unforeseen contingencies that the ex ante contract cannot account for.
+In this context, we fully characterize the optimal decision rule for the court.
+The behavior of the optimal court is determined by the trade-off between the need for incentives and the gains from insurance that voiding in some circumstances offers to the agents.

 Suggested Citation: Suggested Citation